catppuccin/imhex/README.md

 ## 👐 Contributing

-1. Install requirements via `pip install -r src/pip-requirements.txt`
+1. Install requirements via `pip install -r requirements.txt`
 2. Generate the JSON files via `python src/make_flavours.py`.
 The files will be generated under the `build/` directory.

 ## 💝 Thanks to